t-tht/Bit-board/Meeting Minutes.md

 This meeting minutes in this file are the summeries of meeting notes from members.
 Compiling the bits and pieces from notebooks together has been a good review of the journey this team has gone through.

+## to do s
+- add more team smaller meetings from chat script to complete the timeline
+- delete template when this file is finished
+- team members to contribute more memory to this meeting

 ## Template
 - location, date and time
 - follow up from last meeting